-As used in this policy, "pro bono services" means the following:3
+As used in this policy, "pro bono services" means the following:

-- 1. Providing legal services without remuneration to: - a.
-Charitable, religious, civic, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means; and - 2.
-Providing additional law-related services through: - a.
+1. Providing legal services without remuneration to:

+a.
+Charitable, religious, civic, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means; and a.
 The delivery of legal services without remuneration to individuals, groups, or organizations seeking to secure or protect civil rights, civil liberties, or public rights, or charitable, religious, civic, community, governmental, and educational organizations in matters in furtherance of their organizational purposes, where the payment of standard legal fees would significantly deplete the organization's economic resources or would be otherwise inappropriate; or